-College of LAS > Academics > Modern Languages > Faculty > Arabic >
+College of Liberal Arts & Social Sciences > Academics > Modern Languages > Faculty > Arabic >

 PhD, Amman Arab University For Graduate Studies

 Dr. Maha Sweis- Dababneh, is from Jordan, finished her high school education and attended Education School at the University of Jordan where she completed her BA, MA, and Ph.D. degree.
 She also finished her second Master’s degree from DePaul University, Master of Arts in Arabic in June 2015.

 She moved to the United States- Chicago 2006, she started teaching Arabic language at DePaul University in 2007.
 For her, teaching provides an opportunity for continual learning and growth.
 One of her hopes as an educator is to instill a love of learning the Arabic language as she shares her own passion for learning with them.

 Teaching the Arabic Language has become a passion of her.
 She takes great pride when she sees her students advancing and reaching their goals in learning the Language.